 International Olympic Committee 200 Glycogen Loading Approach

-Some of the crucial points made in this collection of studies for the recommendations for endurance athlete are:
+Some of the crucial points made in this collection of studies for the recommendations for an endurance athlete are:

 This stays similar and basically follows the traditional plan.